ajstrand/styled-components-resume-generator/README.md

 ```

 A config can be provided to resume to change the contents,
-although the colors/general css is hard coded at the moment.
+although the colors/general CSS is hard coded at the moment.

+The ability to customize CSS will be provided.

 The config is a plain JavaScript object that has the following schema/shape